Bristol Uni student reached out to seminar tutor for help, then he asked her out for drinks

 “Initially I didn’t think too much of [this because] I thought he was being nice talking to me about this problem I was having and trying to be helpful and listening to me.”

-However, she said their interactions later escalated after she was asked if she wanted to get lunch and a drink, which she perceived as a “bit unusual” given “I had just expressed how vulnerable I was” and this was “a much older seminar tutor.”
+However, their interaction later escalated with the student being asked if she wanted to have lunch and a drink, an offer which she perceived as a “bit unusual” given “I had just expressed how vulnerable I was” and this was “a much older seminar tutor.”

 How did it make you feel?